EMI Mitigation for GNSS Applications

 - In good conditions (no significant interference), a GNSS receiver should get a 3D lock in 30 seconds or less (from cold start)

-- Many receivers are equipped with a small back-up battery, which stores information which can speed up subsequent initial position lock
+- Many GNSS receivers are equipped with a small back-up battery, which helps the receiver store the recent GNSS satellite info

 - It is common to observe 2-4 satellites around or above 45dB (per constellation) when the GNSS receiver operates properly